RalfEggert/zend-expressive-tutorial/doc/book/part3.md

 ## Update the album list middleware

-No it is time to update the album list middleware from the last part.
+Now it is time to update the album list middleware from the last part.
 Please open the file `/src/Album/Action/AlbumListAction.php` and implement the following changes.